yogurt-foundation/yogurt-css/README.md

 # yogurt (2.0.0-proto)

-> A colossal size CSS utility framework that provides only low-level analogue and stepping tooling.
+> A colossal size CSS framework that provides only low-level utility for crafting user interface.

 This toolkit allows me to manipulates the `font-size`, `padding`, `margin`, `line-height`, `color`, and so on, with analog or stepping utility control.
 I am more prefer atomized css selectors with added full-range of different settings for me to choose from, so that I can less or even not to messing with the CSS.